ChatScript/ChatScript/WIKI/ChatScript-Advanced-User-Manual.md

 ## Anti-virus software and :build

 Windows Defender, Norton, and the like have a real-time monitoring system on files.
 You can disable the ChatScript folder from being analyzed.
 On a Mac w/o this stuff, a compile of a bot might take 14 seconds, wherease with AV software interferring on Windows it takes 4 minutes.
 CS writes to its TOPIC folder and LOGS directories in lots of little pieces, that AV wants to monitor.

+## :build xxx  quiet

+Build normally echos out its log messages of what it is currently compiling And and any warning or error messages.
+If you say quiet, then it will only tell you it succcessfully completed or list the errors it detected.

 ## Build warning messages